 How does ordering through Uber Eats work?

-- To order from a restaurant through Uber Eats, first download the Uber Eats app.
+To order food or drinks from a restaurant through Uber Eats you’ll have to:

 - You can use the same login as your existing Uber account, or create a new one.